hydna/hydna-java/doc/usage.md

 # Usage

-In the following example we open a read/write stream, send a "Hello world!" when the connection has been established and print all received messages to the console.
+In the following example we open a read/write channel, send a "Hello world!" when the connection has been established and print all received messages to the console.